citizensadvice/react-manage-focus/parcel-resolver-misnamed-typescript/README.md

 If you are compiling a library to be consumed by others, this is a problem.

-The workaround is to add `.js` extensions to imports.
-Typescript ignores these extensions, but keeps them in compiled output.
+The workaround is to add `.js` extensions to your import paths.
+Typescript ignores these extensions, but keeps them in compiled output. (eg `import 'foo.js';`)

 The workaround for using SWC as a typescript compiler is to add `"paths": { "*.js": ["*", "*.js"] }` to the .swcrc file.

-The workaround for Parcel is this.
+The workaround for Parcel is this resolver.
 A custom resolver that changes the extension if the file isn't found.